-Before moving forward with this release plan template, your team and relevant stakeholders need to decide if your company is building products using the agile methodology.
+Before moving forward with this release plan template, your team, the Scrum Master, and other relevant stakeholders need to decide if your company is building products using agile framework, Scrum framework, agile methodology, and workflow. .
 This agile release plan template is different from the traditional

 of software development.
 In the traditional model, there are tight dependencies between phases and deliverables.
-With an agile release plan, there is more flexibility for iteration and it generally leads to faster development of features.
+With an agile release plan, there is more flexibility for iteration, prioritization, and it generally leads to faster development of new features.

 Release planning involves getting all relevant stakeholders in for a release planning meeting.
 You generally review the product roadmap, features in the product backlog, and decide when those features will be built (and associated with a "release") and delivered to the users of your product.
 A release plan template is generally more detailed and specific than a